 Energizing production of feature length dramas and comedies.

 Our film development grants are available exclusively to MNFF filmmakers.
 All MNFF alumni are welcome to submit their script!
-The submission window for our current wave is open through January 31, 2023.
+The submission window for our next wave will open October 1, 2023.

 “We are thrilled to support this incredible film festival in our community with a special emphasis on narrative filmmaking for MNFF alumni.”